GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

       - **`voice_name`**: `Aoede` (specifies which voice to use).
         Possible values: `Aoede`, `Charon`, `Fenrir`, `Kore`, `Puck`
 - **`sampleRate`:**
   The sample rate is set to 16000 Hz for the input and 24000 Hz for the output.
-This is dictated by the API's requirements.
+This is dictated by the APIs requirements.
   - **Input (Microphone):** 16000 Hz (set in `audio-recorder.js`).
 This is a common sample rate for speech recognition.
     - **Why 16000 Hz for input?** 16000 Hz is a standard sample rate for speech processing and is often used in speech recognition systems because it captures most of the relevant frequency information in human speech while keeping computational costs manageable.
 Using a higher sample rate for input might not provide significant improvements in speech recognition accuracy for this application.
   - **Output (API):** 24000 Hz (specified in the API documentation and when creating the `AudioContext`).
 This is a higher sample rate, providing better audio quality for playback.